Share this article with your friends

 - Research interests

 My research interests are in socially engaged theology, exploring Christian faith, feminism, gender, equality, social diversity, and the dynamics of conflict, peace and reconciliation in deeply divided societies.

 I have a particular interest in feminist engagement with women’s Christian experience.
 My doctoral thesis was a feminist engagement with the Christian faith of Catholic and Protestant women in Northern Ireland (published as IT Will Not Be Taken Away From Her, 2004).
 I then conducted a two year project, ‘Between Culture and Theology’, (for CCCI, published as Changing Women, Changing Worlds, 2002) exploring the church, community and political participation of Evangelical Protestant Women in Northern Ireland.
-In both projects I used qualitative methods (a total of 135 in-depth participant interviews) and I continue this interest through the Faith Lives of Women and Girls Qualitative Research Symposium, convened by my colleague, Nicola Slee.
-Along with Nicola and with Anne Phillips, I was co-editor of and contributor to a collection of papers from the Symposium (The Faith Lives of Women and Girls,
+In both projects I used qualitative methods (a total of 135 in-depth participant interviews) and I continued this interest through the Faith Lives of Women and Girls Qualitative Research Symposium, in 2013 co-editing (along with Anne Phillips and Nicola Slee) and contributing to a collection of papers from the Symposium (The Faith Lives of Women and Girls,

 2013).
-Our second volume focusing on qualitative methodology (Researching Female Faith, 2018) is now available, and in this I have a chapter on the use of structured interviews as an appropriate tool for feminist research.
+A second volume focusing on qualitative methodology followed (Researching Female Faith, 2018), and in this I have a chapter on the use of structured interviews as an appropriate tool for feminist research.
 Away from qualitative enquiry, I have published Women and Men After Christendom (2015), which explores gender relationships from an Anabaptist perspective, as part of the Paternoster After Christendom series (edited by Stuart Murray).

 For the duration of much of my work, the context of sectarian conflict has been an integral part not only of my own location, but also of my research.
 It has featured in my explorations of women’s faith, as gendered experience intersects in, and is embedded within, conflict situations (‘The “In-the-Middle” God: Women, Community Conflict and Power in Northern Ireland’, 2013).
 I am interested in the resources within Christian faith that offer hope and resilience in conflict situations, and in the understanding of reconciliation as practice (‘Review Essay: Studying Faith, Practising Peace’, 2010).